wptrainingteam/managing-spam-on-a-site/README.md

 Learn why spam is a problem for all WordPress sites, why you should control it and learn tips to manage it.

+## Objectives

+*   Students will understand the problems that spam comments may have on a site aswell acquire the skills in order to chnage site settings to control spam.

 ## Prerequisite Skills

+*   Understanding of the WordPress Admin panel and how to navigate the admin menus.
 *   Understanding of installing and activating plug-ins on a self-hosted WordPress website.

-## Objectives
+## Readiness Questions

-*   Objectives should be worded as actions that the student can do once they’ve finished.
-See [Bloom's Taxonomy of Action Verbs](http://www.fresnostate.edu/academics/oie/documents/assesments/Blooms%20Level.pdf) (PDF) as a reference.
-Avoid using words like "know," "understand," "be introduced to," etc.
+* Do students have the skills to navigate through the admin panels and change basic settings?
+* Do students have the skills to install and activate a plugin?

 ## Target Audience